migatt/structure_clustering/README.md

 ```

-## Config File
+## Configuration File
-You can use a TOML file to configure the behaviour of the command-line interface.
+You can use a TOML file to control the parameters of the command-line interface.
+The `[covalent]` section allows you to override the algorithm's default covalent radii.
+In the `[pair]` section, you can specify a maximum distance for pairs of atoms.
 ```toml
 [covalent]
 He = 0.9